founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 smell, but this technique looks pretty smart, and I think we can trust `$dirty` and `$invalid` to be pretty stable features.

+### Fletcher: "Decoupling from the DOM with Angular" (2013)
+[[44][44]] \#controller \#directive \#separation-of-concerns

+Rob Fletcher:

+> Managing that kind of separation of concerns is the promise of Angular in a
+> nutshell.

+A good case study in best practices with controllers and directives and how to think about separation of concerns in AngularJS.
+This is a particularly interesting post because there's a strong temptation when developing directives to "put it all in there" -- that once you've gotten to the point of creating the directive, you're not really thinking about controllers anymore.
+But Fletcher puts it well:

+> Remember controllers are for managing view _state_ and directives are for
+> managing the view _implementation_.
+If you find yourself mixing those concerns
+> step back and think about how you can separate them.

 ### Fox: "Server-side HTML vs. JS Widgets vs. Single-Page Web Apps" (2013)
 [[42][42]] \#architecture \#single-page-apps